india-covid/covid-knight/README.md

 # Covid Knight
 #### Sends notifications about covid-19 vaccine availability.

+This is a client implementation of covid knight written in Angular

 This site/app will help you get real-time information about the availability & unavailability of the vaccine slots based on centers/hospitals through WhatsApp notifications.